elebras1/flecs-java/README.md

 ## License

-Flecs-Java is licensed under the [MIT License](LICENSE).

-Flecs (the underlying C library) is also licensed under the MIT License.
-See the [Flecs repository](https://github.com/SanderMertens/flecs) for details.
+Flecs-Java is licensed under the [MIT License](https://github.com/elebras1/flecs-java/blob/main/LICENSE).
+Flecs itself is also MIT-licensed, see the [Flecs repository](https://github.com/SanderMertens/flecs).